 Explore another location on the Cape that is not intended for rocketry sciences.
 The Cape Canaveral Lighthouse is a long-standing icon of the area.
 Once there, you will learn about the history of the lighthouse and the steps taken to get it to where it is located today.
 Still a working lighthouse, the light is maintained by the U.S. Coast Guard and the lighthouse itself by the 45th Space Wing, making it the only lighthouse owned by the U.S. Space Force.

-Due to the size of the tour group and time constraints, guest can explore the first three floors of the lighthouse: the living quarters.
+Due to the size of the tour group and time constraints, guests can explore the first three floors of the lighthouse: the living quarters.
 Climbing to the top is not available.

 Fun fact: The first Cape Canaveral lighthouse was made of brick and built in 1848, but mariners couldn’t see the light at only 65 feet tall.
 A new, iron lighthouse was constructed next to the old lighthouse in 1868 and stood 151 feet tall.
 Both of these lighthouses preceded the one you see today.